Dear readers of ADxS.org, please forgive the disruption.

 ADHD symptoms are stress symptoms

-The connection becomes comprehensible when one considers the benefits of stress symptoms.
+The connection becomes clear when you consider the benefits of stress symptoms.
 Stress is a very old control instrument of the human organism.
-In the development of Homo sapiens15 - which is 100,000 to 300,000 years old, depending on the account - as in the hominids, which have existed for several million years, a wide variety of mechanisms have evolved to protect the respective individual from situations that threaten survival: the stress systems we are talking about.
+In the development of Homo sapiens16 - which is 100,000 to 300,000 years old, according to some accounts - as with hominids, which have existed for several million years, a wide variety of mechanisms have evolved to protect individuals from situations that threaten their survival: the stress systems we are talking about.

-At least 97% of his time, until 10,000 years ago, Homo sapiens lived as a nomad.
-The urban way of life began only 2000 to 3000 years ago.
-Our stress systems have not yet been able to adapt optimally to the recent developments of big city life and office jobs, and still act today by causing symptoms that were optimized for living conditions when Homo sapiens was not yet sedentary.
+Homo sapiens lived as nomads for at least 97% of his time, until 10,000 years ago.
+The urban lifestyle only began between 2000 and 3000 years ago.
+Our stress systems have not yet been able to adapt optimally to the recent developments of city life and office jobs and are still acting today by causing symptoms that were optimized for living conditions when Homo sapiens was not yet sedentary.

-In terms of hominid time, our stress systems could have used just 1/500 of their time to adapt to sedentariness.
-Converted to 24 hours (1440 minutes), that would be about 2 minutes and 50 seconds.
+In terms of hominid time, our stress systems could have used just 1/500 of their time to adapt to sedentarization.
+Converted to 24 hours (1440 minutes), that would be around 2 minutes and 50 seconds.

-Our stress systems are tasked with helping us fight for survival.
+Our stress systems have the task of supporting us in our fight for survival.

-Stress utility-the survival-enhancing purpose of stress symptoms It becomes easy to understand that all ADHD symptoms are functional (useful) stress symptoms.
+Stress benefits - the survival-promoting purpose of stress symptoms It is easy to understand that all ADHD symptoms are functional (useful) stress symptoms.

 ADHD symptoms are stress symptoms

-For the diagnosis of ADHD it would be helpful if at least individual ADHD symptoms were not at the same time symptoms of (massive) stress.
-Then ADHD could be distinguished from a “mere” acute stress situation without chronified misreaction of the stress regulation systems on the basis of these specific symptoms.
-Unfortunately, no such ADHD symptoms have yet been identified, which is why ADHD in children is so difficult to distinguish from acute stress.
-In adults this is easier, because it is easier to find out whether there is an acute stress situation (children usually do not know any other life circumstances and therefore cannot put even severely stressful circumstances into perspective) and whether the symptoms have existed since childhood or adolescence.
+For the diagnosis of ADHD, it would be helpful if at least individual ADHD symptoms were not also symptoms of (massive) stress.
+Then ADHD could be differentiated from a “mere” acute stress situation without a chronic malfunction of the stress regulation systems on the basis of these specific symptoms.
+Unfortunately, no such ADHD symptoms have yet been identified, which is why ADHD in children is so difficult to distinguish from severe stress.
+This is easier in adults, as it is easier to determine whether a stressful situation is currently occurring and whether the symptoms have been present since childhood or adolescence.
+Children are usually unaware of any other life circumstances and are therefore unable to put even severely stressful circumstances into perspective.

-Especially the core symptoms typical of ADHD, hyperactivity/impulsivity and attention problems, are classic symptoms of severe stress and, on closer inspection, very useful and helpful in combating an actual threat.
+The typical core symptoms of ADHD, hyperactivity/impulsivity and attention problems, are classic symptoms of severe stress and, on closer inspection, are very useful and helpful in combating a real threat.

-ADHD is characterized by stress symptoms occurring without an adequate stressor.
+ADHD is characterized by symptoms that occur without an adequate stressor.

-1. ADHD symptoms as chronic misregulation of the stress systems
+1. ADHD symptoms as chronic dysregulation of the stress systems

-ADHD usually results from a confluence of several components:
+ADHD is usually caused by a combination of several components:

 • Strong genetic imprinting and/or